John Richardson (actor): Career

 Richardson was born on 19 January 1934 in Worthing, West Sussex.
-He served in the Merchant Navy.
-He initially had no desire to be an actor but when he left the service, his looks saw him receive an offer to appear in a play by a local amateur theatre group in his home town.
+He served in the British Merchant Navy during the Korean War.
+He initially had no desire to be an actor but when he left the service, his looks saw him receive an offer to appear in a play by a local amateur theatre group in his hometown.
 He enjoyed it and began to work for several repertory companies around Britain.

 He was spotted by a talent scout from 20th Century Fox who put him under contract.
 This lasted for two years but he did little.

 He had some small roles in film for the Rank Organisation, including A Night to Remember (1958), Sapphire (1959), and The 39 Steps (1959).

 His first role of note was in the Italian gothic horror film, Black Sunday (1960), directed by Mario Bava, which starred fellow British actress Barbara Steele.
 Richardson stayed in Italy for a supporting role in the swashbuckler, Pirates of Tortuga (1961).
 Back in Britain, he had minor roles in Tender Is the Night (1962) and Lord Jim (1965).